BYUcs236ta/cs236_Decker_Goodrich/Lab4.md

 }
 ~~~

-For the name I recommend using something like:
+For the setting the name I recommend using something like:

 ~~~c++
 output->setName(r1->getName() + " |x| " + r2->getName());